nagygr/mango/go.md

 ## Hardware concurrency

-Although the threads in Go are lightweight, it can be a good idea to scale the number of parallel threads with respect to the number of available cores.
+Although threads in Go are lightweight, it can be a good idea to scale the number of parallel threads with respect to the number of available cores.
 This information can be retrieved using the `runtime` package: